-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGN4500 compare to generators of similar power (between 3500 and 4500 W).

-- As the DXGN4500 features an autonomy of around 15 hours at 50% load, it has a higher run time than an average generator of its power range.
+- The DXGN4500 provides a higher run time than similarly powerful devices, reaching around 15 hours at 50% load.
 Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Predator 4375, which is able to run for around 16 hours.

 The bottom line